Long snapper

-In gridiron football, the long snapper (or deep snapper) is a center on special teams whose duty is to snap the football over a longer distance, typically around 15 yards during punts, and 7–8 yards during field goals and extra point attempts.
+In gridiron football, the long snapper (or deep snapper) is a center on special teams whose duty is to snap the football over a longer distance, typically around 15 yards during punts, and 7–8 yards during field goals and conversion attempts.

 Overview

 During field goal and point after touchdown attempts, the snap is received by the holder, typically 7–8 yards away.
-During punts, the snap is delivered to the punter from 13–15 yards away.
+During punts, the snap is delivered to the punter from 13 to 15 yards away.
 Following a punt snap, the snapper often executes a blocking assignment and then must cover the kick by running downfield and attempting to stop the opposing team's punt returner from advancing the ball in the opposite direction.
 If the punt goes uncaught, it is the snapper's responsibility to make sure the ball does not enter the end zone or bounce backward resulting in loss of yards.
 The majority of snappers at the highest levels of competition are specialized, meaning that they uniquely play the position of snapper, or have limited responsibilities elsewhere.

 A good punt snap should hit the target—the punter's hands at the abdomen or waistline—between .65 and .75 seconds and with a tight spiral for easy handling.
 A "bad snap" is an off-target snap which causes the delay or failure of a kick or forces the punter into some other potentially compromising situation.

-Long snapper was not always a dedicated position.
-Until about 20 years ago, the position of long snapper would be filled by a random player or lineman who was not getting playing time.
-The thought to have a roster spot reserved for just a snapper was ridiculous.
-Over time, people started to realize how important the role was, as one bad snap could lose any game.
-In the past 20 years, teams have not only trained and recruited true long snappers, but they even offer scholarships because of the importance of the position.
+Long snapper was not always a dedicated position, often filled by a lineman who was not getting playing time.
+Over time the position's value increased and teams have trained, recruited, and even offered scholarships to true long snappers.